 Search

-Please come to our upcoming public policy seminar on the 2026 international climate negotiations and recent developments in EU, USA and China climate change policies - plus a discussion of climate policies in Aotearoa New Zealand.
+In April 2024, we had a public policy seminar on the 2026 international climate negotiations and recent developments in EU, USA and China climate change policies - plus a discussion of climate policies in Aotearoa New Zealand.

-Prof. Schreurs will explore:
+Prof. Schreurs explored:

 About the speakers